-Using US during SPC is associated with a lower risk of visceral injury than blind SPC.14,16,17,23,24 Of the six SPC models previously described in the literature, only two were reported to be US-compatible.
-Including both urologists and IRs was vital to the evaluation of our model.
-For the survey item "the ultrasonography looks realistic", urologists rated it a mean score of 4.0 and the IRs a 4.2, indicating its face validity as an US-compatible model.
-Figure 3 shows the portable and IR US monitors with the introducer entering the simulated bladder.
+reported to be US-compatible.^{4,7,14,15} Including both urologists and IRs was vital to the evaluation of our model.
+For the survey item "The ultrasonography looks realistic," urologists rated it a mean score of 4.0 and the IRs a 4.2, indicating its face validity as an US-compatible model.

 To our knowledge, this is the first SPC model to include a simulated rectum, which can also be visualized via US.
 Using US to follow the introducer into the bladder and recognizing where to stop before puncturing the rectum was a valuable teaching component.
-Red food colouring was used to depict whether the rectum was punctured, allowing learners to have visual and tactile feedback.
+Red food coloring was used to depict whether the rectum was punctured, allowing learners to have visual and tactile feedback.
 Tactile feedback is important for this training, as an US machine may not always be readily available when a SPC is required.
-The evaluators rated the model "Useful for teaching SPC insertion without US" a mean of 4.0, while the item "Entry to "bladder" feels realistic" received a mean score of 3.7, suggesting that the model successfully simulates the physical elements of SPC.
-A realistic sense of touch and tactile, or haptic, feedback improves surgical simulation learning, increasing the model's fidelity and the successful transfer of skills to the clinical setting.
-The model received high ratings in the anatomic realism domain, including touch and feel of the model by hand and via the use of instruments during the subcutaneous lidocaine injection, incision, and entry of the catheter (Table 3).
+The evaluators rated the model "Useful for teaching SPC insertion without US" a mean of 4.0, while the item "Entry to bladder feels realistic" received a mean score of 3.7, suggesting that the model successfully simulates the physical elements of SPC.
+A realistic sense of touch and tactile, or haptic, feedback improves surgical simulation learning,25 increasing the model's fidelity and the successful transfer of skills to the clinical setting.26 The model received high ratings in the anatomic realism domain, including touch and feel of the model by hand and via the use of instruments during the subcutaneous lidocaine injection, incision, and entry of the catheter.

 This study does have some limitations.
-The sample size for the evaluators was small, with 7 staff urologists and 5 IRs; however, both groups had significant experience conducting SPCs.
+The sample size for the evaluators was small, with seven staff urologists and five IRs; however, both groups had significant experience conducting SPCs.
 Additionally, the evaluations were conducted on different US machinery, as the IRs performed the task in the radiology suite, while the urologists used portable US machines.
 To assess the validity of the model, it was necessary for the evaluators to perform the simulation under their normal conditions.
 While we did not record the time to task completion, it will be essential to record completion times and error rates in future research for construct validity.
 Additionally, under the "anatomic realism" domain of the assessment tool, entry to the "bladder" was evaluated without a separate assessment of the simulated rectum.
 As we continue to optimize and further evaluate the model for validity, the realism of the simulated rectum will be assessed as a separate structure.

 During the four boot camp sessions, we were limited to assessment using OSCE methodology, as SPC comprised one of the stations on the final day.
 We minimized rater bias by ensuring all assessors underwent identical training for the SPC OSCE.
-Additionally, the didactic training and assessment metrics (Appendix B) were identical across all years, and the boot camp participants were provided ample time during the practical sessions to practice on the model while receiving feedback from senior residents and staff urologists.
+Additionally, the didactic training and assessment metrics were identical across all years, and the boot camp participants were provided ample time during the practical sessions to practice on the model while receiving feedback from senior residents and staff urologists.
 As this study was designed for initial face and content validation, it was beneficial to obtain OSCE-based evaluations to determine whether the model closely mimics the full procedure in trainees.
 These preliminary steps have laid the groundwork for further validation of the model.
-The Objective Structured Assessment of Technical Skills (OSATS) may provide additional data on skill acquisition with this model, which will be explored in future research.
+The Objective Structured Assessment of Technical Skills (OSATS)27 may provide additional data on skill acquisition with this model, which will be explored in future research.
 Importantly, both the OSCE and OSATS are validated objective measures of assessing performance.
-It is notable that, to our knowledge, we are the first group to objectively evaluate a SPC model.
+It is notable that, to our knowledge, we are the first group to objectively evaluate a SPC model.14